Tobii/TobiiGamingUnitySDK/docs/troubleshooting.md

 - for a few frames following the first call to a value function,
 - during game shutdown,
 - on unsupported platforms (like Mac and Linux)
-- when the Tobii Gaming SDK Framework is not getting any data from the eye tracker:
+- when the Tobii Unity SDK framework is not getting any data from the eye tracker:
   - when the eye tracker is not connected
   - when the user has disabled eye tracking in the Tobii EyeTracking settings
   - when you are not looking at the screen